oknoorap/oknoorap/README.md

 ## Hi 👋 I am Ribhararnus Pracutian

-A hobbyist developer. 🦄 Indie maker at the weekend.
-I'm pixel arts lover ❤️, though I don't have any skill on art.
-A Cryptocurrency holder and Blockchain enthusiast.
+I'm a hobbyist developer who loves to have fun creating indie projects on the weekends.
+I'm a big fan of pixel art, even though I don't have any artistic talent.
+I also love holding and learning about cryptocurrencies and the exciting world of blockchain technology. 🦄🎨❤️💰🤖

 You can drop me a message via twitter - [🐦 @oknoorap](https://twitter.com/oknoorap), or via email [✉️ oknoorap&lt;at&gt;gmail.com](mailto:oknoorap@gmail.com)